BroadbandForum/yang/docs/index.typ

     Work Area agrees that something should be added in a BBF YANG model, then we do not need to wait until the requirement is captured in a Technical Report.
-  + The new requirement must not break existing BBF Technical Reports.
+  + The new requirement must not deviate from any existing requirements in BBF Technical Reports.
   + The new requirement must be reviewed by any Work Area(s) or Project Stream(s) for which it is clearly applicable (e.g., a PON related requirement is to be reviewed by the FAN WA).